Jazzystic/robust-comm-system/README.md

 - Python 3.10+
 - OpenCV
-- Tkinter (usually comes pre-installed)
+- Tkinter
-- socket (built-in)
+- socket (

 ## License

-MIT License (or add your preferred license here)
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.